Category: acne-prone skincare

 Not in those exact words, obviously.
 But that’s what it felt like when she handed me a prescription for Neutrogena’s Oil-Free Acne Wash and said the magic words every acne-prone teenager wants to hear: “Don’t use moisturizer.
 You need to dry out the acne.”

-I left that office feeling like I finally had the answer.
-Finally had permission to wage war on my skin.
+I left that office feeling like I finally had the answer—finally had permission to wage war on my skin.
+What I didn’t know was that skin barrier repair would be the key to having my dream skin.

 So I did exactly what she said.
 Every morning and night, I’d scrub my face with that Neutrogena cleanser—the one that felt medicinal and made my skin feel tight immediately.
 Then I’d slather on topical benzoyl peroxide on every breakout I could find.
 No moisturizer.
 Just chemical warfare against my own face.